This easy apple cake recipe is the perfect fall treat! Moist, tender, and warmly spiced, it's a wonderful dessert, breakfast, or afternoon snack.

 - Bake until puffed and golden, and a tester inserted into the center comes out clean, 30 to 40 minutes.
 There may be a bit of moisture on the tester from the apples.
 Set the pan on a rack to cool for about 15 minutes.
 Run a thin knife around the edge and carefully turn the cake out onto a cooling rack.
 Then invert it again so that it's puffy side up, if desired.

-- Store the cake, wrapped tightly, at room temperature or in the fridge for up to two days.
+- Store the cake, wrapped tightly or in an airtight container, at room temperature or in the refrigerator for up to two days.